 Dabok airport which is also known as Maharana Pratap Airport is a very small domestic airport situated in a satellite town about 20 kilometres from Udaipur.
 Daily flights connect Udaipur with Jaipur, Mumbai and Delhi.
 The railway station in the city also connects to various other places in India with luxurious trains like The Palace on Wheels, Royal Rajasthan on Wheels, Maharaja Express and The Indian Maharaja plying here.

 The state transport and private buses connect the city to other parts of India.
-For transport within Udaipur there are unmetered taxis, private taxis, radio taxis, auto rickshaws, and regular city bus services are available in the city in addition to private cool cab services.
+For transport within Udaipur, there are unmetered taxis, private taxis, radio taxis, auto-rickshaws, and regular city bus services are available in the city in addition to private cool cab services.

 Most places in Udaipur can be travelled to on foot but be ready to walk long distances.
-There are options of using rickshaws or cab services.
-Accommodation and food in Udaipur is on the more expensive side as it is a tourist spot.
+There are options for using rickshaws or cab services.
+Accommodation and food in Udaipur are on the more expensive side as it is a tourist spot.
 Good accommodation options are available around the railway station road which is a bustling area.
 There are a number of low budget hotels across Lake Pichola in the Naga Nagri sector.

 The places to see in Udaipur are the City Palace located in the old city which is a mix of Rajasthani, Mughal, Medieval, European and Chinese architecture.
 The palace is built entirely in granite and marble.
 Located on Lake Pichola, the palace has museums and gardens in it.
 The entrance fees are a little too steep but worth the buy.

-Lake Pichola is an artificial fresh water lake which was created in the year 1362 AD and is named after the Picholi village which is nearby.
+Lake Pichola is an artificial freshwater lake which was created in the year 1362 AD and is named after the Picholi village which is nearby.
 Over the years within and around the lake palaces like Lake Palace, marble temples like Jag Mandir and Jag Niwas, family mansion and bathing ghats like Gangaur Ghat, Ambrai Ghat, Hanuman Ghat have been developed.

-Near Lake Pichola is Doodh Talai Lake which lies between several hillocks.
+Near Lake, Pichola is Doodh Talai Lake which lies between several hillocks.
 The Deen Dayal Upadhyay Park or sunset point which has a lovely musical fountain and the Manikya Lal Verma Garden are part of the Doodh Talai Lake Garden.
 There is a cable ropeway between the two which offers a great view of Lake Pichola and the city of Udaipur.
-This one is a must do when in Udaipur.
+This one is a must-do when in Udaipur.

 Gulab Bagh which is a rose garden laid out by Maharaja Sajjan Singh is nearby and has a library in the garden which has a collection of ancient handwritten manuscripts and books.
-There is a mini train whose track covers the main part of the garden.
+There is a mini-train whose track covers the main part of the garden.
 The zoo was moved from Gulab Bagh in 2015 to the Sajjangarh Biological Park.